rajashekarreddyyampati37-ux/Digital-Literacy-Project/README.md

 This project is part of the CSE0001 Digital Literacy course.
 It focuses on developing digital awareness, practical skills, and responsible use of technology.

 Student Profile
-- Name: Polisetty Harsha SivaRama Kumar Guptha
+- Name: YAMPATI RAJASHEKAR REDDY
-- Registration Number: 25MIM10039
+- Registration Number: 25MIM10142
 - Program: First-Year, INT MTECH AI
 - University: VIT Bhopal University